Oh My (DJ Drama song)

-"Oh My" is a song by American hip hop artist DJ Drama, released on May 13, 2011, as the lead single from his third studio album Third Power.
-The song was produced by frequent collaborator Drumma Boy and features American rappers Fabolous, Roscoe Dash and Wiz Khalifa.
-The song peaked at #18 on the Billboard and #12 on the Top R&B/Hip-Hop Songs, making it the most successful song for DJ Drama to date.
+"Oh My" is a song by American hip hop disc jockey DJ Drama, released on May 13, 2011 as the lead single from his third studio album, Third Power.
+The song was produced by Memphis-based producer Drumma Boy, and features guest performances from American rappers Fabolous, Roscoe Dash and Wiz Khalifa.
+"Oh My" peaked at number 95 on the Billboard Hot 100—becoming Drama's first entry on the chart—and number 18 on the Hot R&B/Hip-Hop Songs chart.

 Music video

 The music video, directed by Derek Pike was released on July 6, 2011 and can be purchased on iTunes The video features cameo roles from actor and comedian Kevin Hart, DJ Clue?, Big Sean, New England Patriots Wide Receiver Chad Ochocinco and Pittsburgh Steelers Outside Linebacker LaMarr Woodley.